robOcity/ai-course/resources/python-and-ai-resources.md

 * [Python 3 Tutorial](https://www.python-course.eu/python3_course.php) - An intermediate tutorial for Python 3

-* [Think Python](http://greenteapress.com/wp/think-python-2e/) - An excellent introduction to Python3 for beginners that is freely available online, if you like it, consider buying a physical copy.

 * [Dive into Python 3](http://www.diveintopython3.net/) - Another outstanding free online textbook, only this one is for experienced programmers.
 Again if you like it consider buying a copy.

 * [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A curated list of Python tutorials each with a short description.